Volue-Public/energy-smp-docs/docs/mesh/rest-api/introduction.md

 }
 ```

-The content of the header shall look like the following:
+The content of the header must look like the following:

 ```cmd
 Authorization: Bearer eyJhbGci...<snip>...yu5CSpyHI
 ```

-### Using Kerberos user information
+### Use Kerberos user information

 The Kerberos user information is also using the Bearer access token:

 - If the request already has a Bearer access token, this token will be forwarded directly to the Mesh service.
 - If the request is not having an access token, but there is a defined user identity in the request, this user is used to get the Bearer token from the Mesh service, and the received Bearer token is added to the request to the Mesh service.

-The content of the header with an external added Bearer token shall look like the following:
+The content of the header with an external added Bearer token must look like the following:

 ```cmd
 Authorization: Bearer eyJhbGci...<snip>...yu5CSpyHI